-All other Captains and Chief Engineers of the Company are non-unionized.
+All Captains and Chief Engineers of the Company are non-unionized.

 Navigation and engineering officers are represented by six separate bargaining units of the Canadian Merchant Service Guild.
-Four of these agreements will expire on May 31, 2016 and the other two agreements will expire on July 31, 2016.
+Four of these agreements expired on May 31, 2016 and two other agreements expired on July 31, 2016.